plgonzalezrx8/Next-Gen-Rubber-Ducky-Ninja/README.md

 2. Use the variable in commands:

 ```
-REM Variables can be used in STRING commands
-STRING The blink time is: $BLINK_TIME
-STRINGLN Debug mode is: $DEBUG_MODE
+REM Variables are defined and stored for future use
-REM Note: Conditional statements (IF/ENDIF) are planned for future versions
+REM Note: Variable substitution in STRING commands and conditional statements (IF/ENDIF) are planned for future versions
+REM Currently variables are stored and validated but not yet substituted in output
 ```

 Variables must: